carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 > ## Iterative working
 > Working on a workflow is often not something that happens all at once.
 > Sometimes you already have a shell script ready that can be converted to a CWL workflow.
 > Other times it is similar to this tutorial, you start with a single-step workflow and extend it to a multi-step workflow.
 > This is all iterative working, a continuous work in progress.
-{: . callout}
+{: .callout}

 ## Visualising a workflow